 Team of teams over traditional hierarchies: Deloitte Human Capital Trends Report 2017 highlights that 32% of respondents believe they are transitioning to a team-centric model, by moving away from traditional hierarchies.
 According to APF, we need to give more importance to transparency, accountability, nimble decision-making, free flow of information and feedback, & collaboration.

-Growth Mindset over fixed mindset: Individuals with growth mindset strongly believe that their abilities and skills can be continuously developed, and they have a flair for learning, receive feedback constructively and strive to achieve high-performance and mastery.
-APF Manifesto gives “more value” to growth mindset as its imperative in today’s business world where continuous learning, agility and collaboration are key to sustainability.
+Growth Mindset over fixed mindset: Individuals with a growth mindset strongly believe that their abilities and skills can be continuously developed, and they have a flair for learning, receive feedback constructive and strive to achieve high-performance and mastery.
+APF Manifesto gives “more value” to a growth mindset as its imperative in today’s business world where continuous learning, agility and collaboration are key to sustainability.

-Which APF Manifesto do you and your team practice at your team / organization levels?
+Which APF Manifesto do you and your team practice at your team/organization level?
 Feel free to share your thoughts and comments.